 - If the branch manager does not resolve the issue, please escalate to the general manager (in some cases, the branch manager and general manager may be the same person).

-- If you still feel your concern has not been appropriately dealt with, and you deal with a credit union based in Nova Scotia, New Brunswick or Prince Edward Island, you may choose to take your complaint forward to the third party Credit Union Ombudsperson.
+- If you still feel your concern has not been appropriately dealt with, and you deal with a credit union based in New Brunswick, Newfoundland and Labrador**, Nova Scotia or Prince Edward Island, you may choose to take your complaint forward to the third party Credit Union Ombudsperson.

 The Ombudsperson seeks satisfactory resolution of complaints with a view to fairness and does not advocate for either the complainant or the credit union when investigating disputes.
 This service is free of charge to the complainant, however, there is no provision for the award of costs for solicitors or other professionals and recommendations are not binding on credit unions.
 Some credit unions may choose to involve their Board of Directors in the complaint process.